hci-a-if-its-2019/assignment-2-natashaval/README.md

 ### 2. Version Differences
 #### First Version
 On the first version, **the layout is divided into two parts**.
 The left side contains all products that have been inserted in the cart.
 It will list the products with picture attached and users can select or unselect them.
-First row will show the seller name and after that will show the product with its variant if available.
+First row will show the seller name and after that will show the product title with its variant if available.
 Next to the product title shows quantity and the total price of each products.
 Meanwhile, the right side contains the subtotal of the ongoing purchased items and under the subtotal, user can use 'voucher coupon' menu and used up 'koin shopee'.
 A blocked button of 'Checkout' is available under those.

 #### Second Version
 On the second version, the layout **shows all products soon to be purchased**.
 It is divided into three parts, which is products, quantity, and subtotal.
 Products shows an image and the title with a subtitle of seller's name.
 It also show the single price of product (or when there is a discount).
 Next to it will be quantity of the products with a small icon to 'Delete' and to 'Wishlist'.
 The last part will be the multiply of quantity and the price of the products.
 The bottom of the product list will show 'voucher coupon', 'koin shopee' and the subtotal of products.